 - DOCUMENTING HOURS.
 Document your clinical contact and supervisor hours on the "Monthly Verification Logs" and have your supervisors sign them each month.
 Keep these for your records, but do not submit these to the CTSP office.
-Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this form to the CTSP office.
+Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this form to the CTSP office via taskstream.
 Keep a copy of this log for your record, too. - SUPERVISEE EVALUATION and GOALS FORM.
-Approximately one month before the end of the term (mid-July), arrange for each of your supervisors to complete an electronic supervisee evaluation and print you a copy.
+Approximately one month before the end of the term (mid-November), arrange for each of your supervisors to complete an electronic supervisee evaluation and print you a copy.
 (Clinical coordinator will send a link to your supervisors for this evaluation).
-Meet with each of your supervisors to review your supervisee evaluation and complete the signature and goals form. - SUPERVISOR EVALUATIONS.
+Meet with each of your supervisors to review your supervisee evaluation and complete the signature and goals form. - o Please note that goals forms are not required for Internship III and Internship IV. - SUPERVISOR EVALUATIONS.
 You are required to complete evaluations of your supervisory relationships with your internship and externship supervisors before the end of the semester.
 The link to this evaluation will be sent to you by the Lewis & Clark Placement or Research & Assessment Office.
 A copy of your completed survey will be sent to your respective supervisors as well as the MCFT Clinical Coordinator.

-• SUBMIT BY August 19th,
+• SUBMIT BY December 16th,

-- A copy of your "Semester Summary Log" for hours completed from May -August to CTSP Office Staff (ctsp@lclark.edu) in the CTSP office. - Please note, August hours may be reported with summer term hours.

-- On Taskstream, upload a copy of your supervisee evaluations from internship and externship and accompanying signed signature and goals forms. - Complete a MCFT 582 course evaluation through a link sent from the L&C Research and Assessment office
+- A copy of your "Semester Summary Log" for hours completed from August -November uploaded to Taskstream - Please note, December or partial December hours may be reported with spring term hours, if preferred. - o On Taskstream, upload a copy of your supervisee evaluations from internship and externship and accompanying signed signature and goals forms (goals forms not required for Internship III and Internship IV). - Complete a MCFT 582 course evaluation through the link sent from the L&C Research and Assessment office